Now that I am actively seeking love with a willingness to be open and vulnerable I would like to share a short story about the year I was twenty-five.

 The sunlight plays brightly against the light colored buildings like so many post cards, while the turquoise bay sparkles to the North.
 I think the water looks like melted silver, the surface reflecting the light blue cloudless sky.

 At work I am making a training video for a product I am launching.
 I am interviewing actors, they read for me as I sit in my directors chair.
 I look at all of the actors that the agency has sent over.
 They are all different ages, shapes and sizes.
 As each one reads for me, and the director, I try to picture them in the part.
 Finally, I choose a man in his early thirties wearing a blue suit.
 He has curly strawberry blond hair.
 He is handsome, but not too much so.
 I pass over the really cute guys, the ones who stare at me as I look down at my paperwork and try not to smile.
 I don’t ask them to repeat lines like I do for the other actors.
 In the late afternoon I leave the studio on Montgomery Street and walk back up Market to my next appointment.

 In my office I am eating pizza and writing the dull script.
 My boss joins me and we finalize the copy in a relative short period of time.

 Later, at the elevator he reminds me to ask the actor that I’ve hired if he has been in any blue movies.

 “Porn,” he says and winks.

-I stare back at him blankly, turn, and walk away and allow the elevator to thankfully devour me.
+I stare back at him blankly, turn and walk away allowing the elevator to thankfully devour me.

 I grab another coffee and head to my next meeting.
 I am doing a conference call with all of the Presidents of the out of state banks.
 I am running the meeting and introduce all of the players from San Francisco, we talk about our campaigns for the year, what they will entail, what they will cost, who will pay for what, and who will opt out.
 I take notes on my project status report.
 I take notes on all of the things I need to do next.